Pomona College: Academic affiliations

 Pomona is the founding member of the Claremont Colleges (colloquially "7Cs", for "seven colleges"), a consortium of five undergraduate liberal arts colleges ("5Cs")—Pomona, Scripps, Claremont McKenna, Harvey Mudd, and Pitzer—and two graduate schools—Claremont Graduate University and Keck Graduate Institute.
 All are located in Claremont.
 Although each member has individual autonomy and a distinct identity, there is substantial collaboration through The Claremont Colleges Services (TCCS), a coordinating entity that manages the central library, campus safety services, health services, and other resources.
 Overall, the 7Cs have been praised by higher education experts for their close cooperation, although there have been occasional tensions.
 Pomona is the largest undergraduate and wealthiest member.

-Pomona is a member of several other consortia of selective colleges, including the 568 Group, the Consortium of Liberal Arts Colleges, the Oberlin Group, and the Annapolis Group.
+Pomona is a member of several other consortia of selective colleges, including the Consortium of Liberal Arts Colleges, the Oberlin Group, and the Annapolis Group.
 The college is accredited by the WASC Senior College and University Commission, which reaffirmed its status in 2021 with particular praise for its diversity initiatives.